cmfcmf/TcpdfPlugin/README.md

  * @param $diskcache (boolean) If TRUE reduce the RAM memory usage by caching temporary data on filesystem (slower).
  * @param $pdfa (boolean) If TRUE set the document to PDF/A mode.
  *
- * @param $langcode (string) The language to use in the pdf. (default = system language) *
+ * @param $langcode (string) The language to use in the PDF. (default = system language) *
  * @return new TCPDF()
  *
- * @note The first seven parameters are inherited from tcpdf.
+ * @note The first seven parameters are inherited from TCPDF.
  */
 ```

-For further documentation visit the [TCPDF documentation](http://www.tcpdf.org/doc/code/annotated.html).
+For further documentation visit the [TCPDF documentation](http://www.TCPDF.org/doc/code/annotated.html).

 ### External configuration file